-This connection is only required if a cabled connection to the user computer system or a Base Control Box is used.
+This connection is only required if a user computer is included in the system.

-The data cable provides the communication link between the BTD-200 and either the users main computer or the Base Control Box when wired communications are used.
+The data cable provides the communication link between the BTD-200 and the main computer.
 The communications link uses a full duplex RS422 configuration with a fully isolated interface.
 A Serial Communications Interface Unit is provided with the BTD-200 to provide an easy method of connecting to the user computer USB port.